md-plugins/md-plugins/packages/docs/src/markdown/vite-plugins/vite-md-plugin/advanced.md

 ## Advanced

-If you need to change the behavior of `viteMdPlugin`, you can create your own Vite plugin and use that instead.
+If you need to change the behavior of `viteMdPlugin`, you can make behavioral changes via the `MarkdownOptions`, or you can create your own Vite plugin and use that instead.
 Look at the source to see how it can be done.

 ## Conclusion